 However, you should always take general safety precautions to protect yourself while traveling.

-Find out what went wrong on our Cruise from Puerto Rico!
+Find out what went wrong on our Cruise from Puerto Rico and why I was GLAD I had insurance!

 When to book a trip to Uganda